shamsway/octant/README.md

 - Ensure that this file is excluded from version control and not pushed to any public repository.
 - Todo: Move secrets to 1password, if possible.

-## To do
-- Create GitHub issues for future work/add roadmap
-- Create changelog and automate updates
-- Stand up GitHub actions

 ## Diagrams

 Example architecture - initial cluster deployment